NuclearError/allyship101/PITCHME.md

 "I just don't get involved with [politics/gender/race] issues ..."

 "I would be more willing to listen if this was a civil discussion ..."

+"If you really want people to support you then you should / shouldn't ..."
 @snapend

 @snap[south-west span-100]